 Oh, and I almost forgot Nagisa’s notebook of Kuro Sensei’s flaws.
 Some of these weak points are hilarious and seeing these weaknesses being exploited during the students’ assassination attempts is hilarious.

-However, it isn’t just making you laugh.
+Assassination Classroom isn’t just making you laugh.
 When the characters get injured I found myself leaning forward and waiting for them to get back up.
 When Kuro Sensei was preaching I wanted to whack him one.
 When they nearly succeeded at the assassination at the end of season 1 I was just as devastated as they were that they failed.
 And when the second last episode aired I was completely blown away.
-Very few anime hit me like that.

 The number of characters means that only a few are developed and that is a little disappointing.
 The first season falls into a bit of a teacher helps student of the week pattern, however this is kind of needed for us to develop an understanding of the class, but it is a little repetitive until they move on to planning their assassination.